 It was only a matter of time before the church authorities based in Rome would impose their will on the peaceful “People of the Valley”.
-The crime of the Waldensians was their arrogance in possessing and reading a Bible, and also not recognising the Vatican in Rome as the supreme authority on all spiritual matters.
+The crime of the Waldensians was their arrogance in believing they could interpret Scripture without first seeking permission from the church in Rome.
+The Waldensians simply would not recognise the Vatican in Rome as the supreme authority on all spiritual matters.

 So, just before dawn on Saturday, 24th of April 1655, the signal was given and the Easter massacre of Piedmont began.
 What followed shocked the governments and people of Europe.
 Here is the eye-witness account of a Waldensian minister, Peter Leger:

 “Little children were torn from the arms of their mothers, clasped by their tiny feet, and their heads dashed against the rocks; or were held between two soldiers and their quivering limbs torn up by main force.
 Their mangled bodies were then thrown on the highways or fields, to be devoured by beasts.
 The sick and the aged were burned alive in their dwellings.
 Some had their hands and arms and legs lopped off, and fire applied to the severed parts to staunch the bleeding and prolong their suffering.
 Some were flayed alive, some were roasted alive, some disemboweled; or tied to trees in their own orchards, and their hearts cut out.
 Some were horribly mutilated, and of others the brains were boiled and eaten by these cannibals.
 Some were fastened down into the furrows of their own fields, and ploughed into the soil as men plough manure into it.
 Others were buried alive.
 Fathers were marched to death with the heads of their sons suspended round their necks.
 Parents were compelled to look on while their children were first raped, then massacred, before being themselves permitted to die.”